Where to Find Tulip Fields in Germany

 - Try not to clash.
 If you’re planning on taking photos, keep in mind that the tulips are quite colorful, so stick to light-colored outfits.
-Admittedly, my oldest picked her own dress and I didn’t stop her, but possibly should have.
+Admittedly, my oldest picked her own dress and I didn’t stop her but possibly should have.
 Her green dress was almost the same color as some of the leaves.
-We saw different shades of red, orange, purple, pinks, white, and yellow tulips.
+We saw different shades of red, orange, purple, pink, white, and yellow tulips.

 Have you been to a tulip field in Germany?